 - A Every patient is different and times are to be considered approximate.
-You will progress at your own rate with guidance from your physician and therapist. - Bearing weight and walking within hours after the surgery - Require a front-wheeled walker for 2 to 4 weeks - Use a cane following the walker for 2 to 3 weeks - You should be increasing your activity level daily, but let pain be your guide.
-Most patients return to full activity by 8 to 12 weeks.
+You will progress at your own rate with guidance from your physician and therapist. - Bearing weight and walking within hours after the surgery. - Require a front-wheeled walker for 2-4 weeks. - Use a cane following the walker for 2-3 weeks. - You should be increasing your activity level daily, but let pain be your guide.
+Most patients return to full activity by 8-12 weeks.

 Q How long will it take to recover?
-How long will my hip continue to hurt and swell?
+How long will my knee continue to hurt and swell?

 A Most patients feel better about 3 months after surgery.
-By 6 months most patients are happy they had the hip replacement surgery.
+By 6 months most patients are happy they had the knee replacement surgery.
 Most patients realize a 80-90% reduction in pain, swelling, stiffness and increase in strength and motion over the first 3 months.
-Patients should continue to improve over the next 18 to 24 months after surgery!
+Patients should continue to improve over the next 18-24 months after surgery!